I’ve realized just what the word busy has done to me.

 To stop and smell the roses, you know?

-I want to put effort into making myself less busy for these things.
+I want to put effort into making myself less busy with these things.

 Life is too short to emphasize on busy.